 Water as the Principle Element of the Universe

 Also, he noticed that water was ubiquitous.
 It fell from the sky, it was in the soil, and it was inside of plants.
 With observations such as these, it is no wonder that Thales concluded that water was the arche or principle element of the cosmos.
-As such, he believed that water then changed into earth, air, and fire (or Earth, Wind, & Fire, if you like).
+As such, he believed that water then changed into earth, air, and fire.

 There were two things that made Thales and the other Presocratics unique and distinguished them from those who came before.
 The first is that they looked for naturalistic explanations of things and the second is that they used rational arguments to come to their conclusions.
 Seeking knowledge about the cosmos made Thales a philosopher, and using rational arguments to come to his conclusions made him a scientist.
 In the beginning, philosophy and science were in essence the same.

 We have to be careful, though, in projecting our modern secular mindset onto the Presocratics.
 We could easily assume that by seeking naturalistic explanations, they denied the divine.
 Nothing could be further from the truth.

 Christopher Hollis has a great quote in Noble Castle to this effect:

 “The great Greeks did rightly use their reason to purify themselves of their superstitions, but reason did not lead them to the conclusion that rationalism was the explanation of all.
 It led rather to the conclusion that rationalism was insufficient.”13